Cleaners are not plumbers.

 - Standard Plumbing and Drainage Regulation 2003

-Plumbers and drainers unlike cleaners are trained to undertake tasks such as clearing of drains or working on toilets or urinals.
+Plumbers and drainers, unlike cleaners, are trained to undertake tasks such as clearing of drains or working on toilets or urinals.
 All of these tasks require specialised training, diagnostic skills and an awareness of health and safety issues.
-Above all plumbers are licensed to undertake the work by the Queensland Government plumbing regulator, the Plumbing Industry Council who are legally required to protect public health and safety through Queensland’s plumbing and drainage licensing system.
+Above all plumbers are licensed to undertake the work by the Queensland Government plumbing regulator, the Plumbing Industry Council.
+The latter are legally required to protect public health and safety through Queensland’s plumbing and drainage licensing system.

 - work necessary for maintaining, repairing or replacing a fitting or fixture